jacobwillemsma/site/README.md

 | Manzyuk Vladimir | System/ Business analyst | System Analyst with 8 years of experience, ex CoFounder of multi media startup tvevt.com, 2-nd place LAToken hackaton, 3-rd place Blockchainhack 2017 |

-## How is it innovative ?

-In the absence of trust, public blockchains typically require additional mechanisms to arbitrate disputes among participants and protect the integrity of the data.
-This adds complexity to the whole system.

-Besides, there is no central authority.
-The framework we are building is based on smart contracts, reputation system and modified form of liquid democracy.

-Our main goal is  to build an arbitration mechanism for Decentralized Economy that will be customizable, trustworthy and easy to implement in current and future ecosystems and Dapps.

 ## What tool(s) / platform(s) do you use?